 Is this connected to the Iran strikes?

 Independent analysts argue yes.
-Two major US unilateral actions against sanctioned oil-producing states within 60 days (Venezuela January 3, Iran February 28) by the same administration — the pattern looks doctrinal rather than coincidental.
-Whether it is is a live question.
+Two major unilateral US actions against sanctioned oil-producing states within 60 days (Venezuela January 3, Iran February 28) by the same administration.
+Researchers including the Quincy Institute, COHA, and the Tricontinental Institute argue the pattern is doctrinal — an updated application of the Monroe Doctrine and the older Chile 1973 and Iran 1953 templates.
+Whether the pattern is doctrinal or coincidental is a live question.